ThomasBassa/near-netcar/docs/Design.md

 •	Param is the input from the joystick and is a number between -1 and 1 on the y-axis
 •	This function is called by the ground station using RPC
 ###Use Cases
+Use Case- obstacle detection
+1. press button on website to switch to assisted mode
+2. calls method on vehicle
+3. assisted manual comes on
+    •   Lidar comes on, servo begins rotating
+4. if an obstacle is detected
+    •   vehicle stops
+    •   alerts user by publishing event
+5. user has option for a 20 sec override
+6. if override option is not taken
+    •   wait until obstacle has moved
+7. if override option taken
+    •   start a timer
+    •   switch to manual mode
+    •   switch back to assisted after 20 sec

+Use Case- avoiding sidewalks
+1. press button on website to switch to assisted mode
+2. calls method on vehicle
+3. assisted manual comes on
+    •   colour sensor comes on
+4. if colour sensor detects no sidewalk
+    •   use last joystick input (left/right) and use opposite for 1 sec

+Use Case- switch to manual mode
+1. press button on website to switch to manual mode